 This is remarkably different from a criminal matter where after a trial, the defendant is either found guilty or innocent.
 And it’s remarkably different from a personal injury case where the defendant is either found liable or not liable for whatever negligence was alleged.

 In the end, a “win” or a “loss” is complicated in a divorce or family law matter.
 The issues are often many in number and the lines blurry in terms of what is a “win” or a “loss.”

 A lawyer also cannot change the facts of a case.
 Sometimes, in other words, a lawyer gets a case with good facts.
 Other times, they get a case with bad facts.
 This is not necessarily a reflection on the skills of the lawyer.

 Further, does anybody really win in a divorce?
 Or is it more an issue of who loses less?

-What most clients will want to find in an attorney is somehow who is competent, communicative and diligent versus seeking out a win-loss record.
+What most clients will want to find in an attorney is somebody who is competent, communicative and diligent versus seeking out a win-loss record.
 A win-loss record is rarely a good measure in divorce and family law.